ohler55/ox/README.md

  - Oj::Element attributes variable is now always initialized to an empty Hash.

+ - TBD A invalid_replace option has been added.
+It will replace invalid XML character with a provided string.
+Strict effort now raises an exception if an invalid character is encountered on dump or load.

+ - TBD Oj.load and Oj.parse now allow for a callback block to handle multiple top level entities in the input.

 ### Release 2.2.4

  - Changed the code to allow compilation on older compilers.
 No change in